google/fonts/CONTRIBUTING.md

 # Contribute to Google Fonts

-There is a detailed documentation online aiming to help people contributing to Google Fonts.
-Please refer to the [Google Fonts Guide](https://googlefonts.github.io/gf-guide/) before contributing to this repository.
+In June 2022, we introduced new detailed documentation to help people contribute to Google Fonts, the [Google Fonts Guide](https://googlefonts.github.io/gf-guide/).

 ## Feedback

-If you have any feedback on Google Fonts API, directory, or the fonts themselves, please create an issue at [github.com/google/fonts/issues](http://github.com/google/fonts/issues).
-Don't forget to search in the issue tracker (using keywords) if your issue has already been raised before opening a new one :)
+If you have any feedback on Google Fonts API, catalog website, or the fonts themselves, please create an issue at [github.com/google/fonts/issues](http://github.com/google/fonts/issues).
+Don't forget to search in the issue tracker (using keywords) to check if your topic has already been raised, before opening a new one.

+We have some issue templates for common topics:

 - [Submit an OFL Font](https://github.com/google/fonts/issues/new?assignees=&labels=II+New+Font%2C+>+Submission&template=1_add-font.md&title=Add+%5BFont+Name%5D)
 - [Submit a font upgrade](https://github.com/google/fonts/issues/new?assignees=&labels=II+Font+Upgrade&template=2_update-font.md&title=Update+%5BFont+Name%5D)